8bitgeek/caribou-rtos/README.md

 # CARIBOU-RTOS

+## NOTICE - THIS REPOSITORY HAS MOVED
+## THE ACTIVE REPOSITORY IS HERE:  https://bitbucket.org/8bitgeek/caribou-rtos

 CARIBOU RTOS is a so called "Real Time" Preemtive Threaded Scheduler and collection of support services for ARM and RISC-V microcontrollers.